 Above: Allison Koll at Gunn Landscape Architecture recommends oxalis triangularis, or purple shamrock.
 She loves its beautiful triangular leaves and deep purple shade, and because it stays alive while her other plants have not.
 She suggests keeping oxalis in indirect sunlight–its leaves open and close to the sun–and watering every few days or if the soil is dry.
 It becomes dormant during winter, she says, “So just when it seems like you’ve killed it, it comes back to life.”
 Photograph via Easy to Grow Bulbs.

-Above: Neither Leslie Bennett nor Stefani Bittner of Star Apple Edible Gardens is an admirer of houseplants in general, but both have grown fond of the Fiddle Leaf Fig for its big, beautiful leaves and retro-chic look.
-They've also found that it's hard to kill.
-"If things go wrong," says Bennett, "I just cut mine way back and it comes back beautifully."
-Photograph via The Marion House Book.
+Garden designer Leslie Bennett has grown fond of the Fiddle Leaf Fig for its big, beautiful leaves and retro-chic look.
+They’ve also found that it’s hard to kill.
+“If things go wrong,” says Bennett, “I just cut mine way back and it comes back beautifully.”

 Want your own?
 See The Fig and I: Tips for Buying and Caring for a Fiddle Leaf Fig.

-Above: Beth Mullins of Growsgreen Landscape Design is fond of sansevieria, or mother-in-law's tongue, especially the cylindrica variety.
-Says Mullins, "They are retro and easy and can handle dark corners with very little water."
-Photograph via The Simple Green Frugal Co-op.
+Above: Beth Mullins of Growsgreen Landscape Design is fond of Sansevieria, or Mother-in-Law’s Tongue, especially the cylindrica variety.
+Says Mullins, “They are retro and easy and can handle dark corners with very little water.”
+For more, see Gardening 101: Sansevieria.
+Photograph via houseplant specialist The Sill.

 For more information and sources, see A Houseplant You Can’t Kill: Mother-in-Law’s Tongue.

-Above: Gunn Landscape Architecture senior designer Aaron McIntire recommends kalanchoe, or magic bells plant, for its striking shapes, color, and texture.
-He notes that it blooms from late fall into winter, and as a member of the succulent family, it's resilient and easy to care for.
-McIntire says, "I like this plant because after it blooms, you only have to cut it back and the process of growth starts again."
-Photograph via Das Pflanzen Forum.
+Above: Gunn Landscape Architecture senior designer Aaron McIntire recommends Kalanchoe, or Magic Bells Plant, for its striking shapes, color, and texture.
+He notes that it blooms from late fall into winter, and as a member of the succulent family, it’s resilient and easy to care for.
+McIntire says, “I like this plant because after it blooms, you only have to cut it back and the process of growth starts again.”
+Photograph by Fiona Gilsenan.

-A Magic Bells Kalanchoe Plant in a 6-inch pot is $11.99 from Amazon.
+A Magic Bells Kalanchoe Plant is £12.99 from Suttons.

-Above: Gunn Landscapes designer Cat Rha recommends Platycerium bifurcatum, or staghorn fern, "as a great sculptural centerpiece for mounting onto a wall.
-I love the idea of using plants as a piece of living art."
-She notes that they can be finicky to care for, since they prefer tropical environments—high humidity and indirect sunlight.
+Above: Gunn Landscapes designer Cat Rha recommends Platycerium bifurcatum, or Staghorn Fern, “as a great sculptural centerpiece for mounting onto a wall.
+I love the idea of using plants as a piece of living art.”
+She notes that they can be finicky to care for, since they prefer tropical environments–high humidity and indirect sunlight.
 She suggests soaking them in water once a week and misting in between waterings.
-Photograph via Terrain.
+Photograph by Erin Boyle.

 Have you ever considered hanging a staghorn fern in your shower?
 See Steal This Look: Hooked on Houseplants.

 Above: Gunn Landscapes horticulturist Lauren Pucciarelli recommends the ZZ plant, Zamioculcas zamiifolia, for its beautiful foliage that is highly resistant to pests and can tolerate low light.
-However, she warns that "all parts of the plant are toxic so be careful around children and pets."
-Photograph by Helen McCauslin.
+However, she warns that “all parts of the plant are toxic so be careful around children and pets.”
+Photograph via Real Ornamentals.

-Above: Pedersen Associates also recommends echeveria—a flowering succulent native to Central America—planted in groups on a sunny windowsill.
-Photograph via Floradania.
+Above: Pedersen Associates also recommends echeveria–a flowering succulent native to Central America–planted in groups on a sunny windowsill.
+Photograph by Michelle Slatalla.

 We recently discovered just how hardy echeveria is; see Must-Have Bouquet: Needs No Water, Lasts a Month.

-Above: Star Apple gardeners Bittner and Bennett also like ficus elastica 'Burgundy,' or the red rubber plant.
-They would love to grow one indoors but admit they've only grown them in the garden.
-(If you've grown this at home, we'd love to hear.)
-A Burgundy Rubber Plant in a 6-inch pot is $12.99 from Hirt's.
+Above: Designer Bennett also likes Ficus elastica ‘Burgundy,’ or the red rubber plant.
+They would love to grow one indoors but admit they’ve only grown them in the garden.
+(If you’ve grown this at home, we’d love to hear.)
 Photograph via Butterfly Blooms Garden Centre.